tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 Lysis refers to phenomenon of the rupture of the cell membrane of a cell.
 In this context, these cells are exactly the ones inside the Host.
 When you puncture a cell, the contents will eventually 'drain out' and disintegrate.
 The cell ruptures, thus, dying.

 ### 2. Budding

-This is a rather peaceful end to a Viral Infection cycle.
+Budding is a rather peaceful end to a Viral Infection cycle.
+Here, the Virions peacefully leave through the cell membrane, while the cell continues to create more Viruses.